harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 ## STO Requirements

-Make sure you meet the following requirements before you perform [STO Setup Procedures](#sto-setup-procedures) steps described below.
+Make sure you meet the following requirements before you do the [STO Setup Procedures](#sto-setup-procedures) steps described below.

 ### External Requirements

-Before you start setting up Harness, make sure you have the following:
+Before you create your first Harness pipeline, you must have the following:

 * Git account and Personal Access Token — If you are scanning a repo, you need an account and access token with the Git provider.
 * Docker Hub account — STO uses Docker-in-Docker to run scans.
 The Pipeline needs to pull the **docker:dind** image from Docker Hub.
 * A [build infrastructure](#set-up-a-build-infrastructure-for-sto) for executing pipelines and scanning targets.

-### Harness User Requirements
+### Harness user permissions
 * Developers need a Security Testing Developer role to run tests and view results.
 * Security Operations staff need a Security Testing SecOps role to run tests, view results, and approve security exemptions.
 * To assign these roles, you need an Account Admin role.
 Project Admin permissions aren't enough.

-### Harness Account Requirements
+### Harness sccount requirements

 Harness recommends you create the following resources at the Account level.
 This enables you to use them across all projects and pipelines in the account.